PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 added pom icon to level-able boons for all menus added permanent chamber counter can no longer roll Demeter's Nourished Soul boon with Lasting Consequences 4 pact option

+2.0.1

+fixed issues:
+closing the boon tray hides the chamber counter